Introducing Tenant Power: our new tariff for social housing tenants

 Sharing the benefits of green energy fairly

 In other cases, only the tenants benefit from any low carbon tech installed, leaving the landlords with nothing to show for their investment.
-This creates a lose-lose situation where tenants miss out on potential savings while landlords struggle to justify investments in energy improvements that don't provide them with adequate returns.
+This makes it difficult for landlords to justify investments in energy improvements that don't provide them with adequate returns.

 Tenant Power changes that.
-With this tariff, tenants get a fixed discount on their energy bills that acts as a buffer when energy prices rise.
+With this tariff, tenants get a fixed unit rate discount on their electricity bills that acts as a buffer when energy prices rise.
 The discount is the same for all tenants with solar and batteries, so everyone benefits equally and your savings don't depend on which way your roof faces or how much sun it gets.
 And because the discount stays fixed throughout the year, tenants can count on lower bills even in winter when heating costs are higher.
-Meanwhile, landlords get paid when their properties export extra solar power, helping cover the cost of installing more green tech in more homes.
+Meanwhile, landlords benefit from the discount and get paid when their properties export extra solar power, helping cover the cost of installing more green tech in more homes.
 It's a win-win!

 It’s the first time a UK tariff has been designed to fairly share the benefits of renewable energy between landlords and tenants.